Adversarial Detection by Approximation of Ensemble Boundary: Adversarial robustness

 \textit{ADVs} may be classified according to attacker goal, knowledge and strategy \cite{Serban}.
 The goal is targeted versus untargeted, the former referring to an attack aimed at misclassifying a specified class, while the latter allows any misclassification.
 Normally multi-class problems are assumed, but since only two class problems are considered in this paper, the attack is targeted, which is a more difficult problem \cite{Aldahdooh}.
 Attacker knowledge is either white box or black box.
 White box assumes that the attacker has complete knowledge of the classifier and parameters, while black box relies on the transferability of attack images produced by a classifier that is in general different from the target classifier.
 All attacks considered in Section 4 are white box.
 Attacker strategy is split into additive noise and geometric distortions (such as rotation and translation to induce misclassifications).
 All attacks considered here rely on additive noise, either using optimisation algorithms \textit{(PG, DF, UA)} or simpler and faster sensitivity analysis to determine the contribution of each input feature, for example \textit{gradient descent} or \textit{Jacobian matrix}.

 Adversarial defences are based on input transformation, adversarial detection or architectural design \cite{Serban}.
 A defence based on Walsh approximation would be considered an adversarial detection approach.
-It requires a rejection threshold to be set, similar to many defences, for example, Kwon et al. \cite{Kwon}, which is based on finding a classification score threshold.
+It requires a rejection threshold to be set, similar to many defences, for example \cite{Kwon}, which is based on finding a classification score threshold.
+Adversarial defences have in some cases been based upon ensembles \cite{Pang} \cite{Sen} \cite{Verma}.
+However, the consensus appears to be that ensemble defences, like other defences, can be broken by adaptive attacks \cite{Serban} \cite{Tramer} \cite{He17}.